One person. 18 years of receipts.

 AI development could stop today.
 Most companies would still need a decade to use what already exists.

 Data sourced from Accenture, Wharton, and Microsoft.
-Explored in our Point of View.
+Explored in our Perspective.

 Three deliverables.
 No shelf life.